bartosz-zasada/use-case-executor/doc/02-use-cases-in-symfony.md

         - { name: use_case_response_processor, alias: var_dumb }
 ```

-Assigning a Response Processor to a Use Case is done in the same way as assigning an Input Processor, except for the option name, which is ```response```.
+Assigning a Response Processor to a Use Case is done using another annotation - `@ResponseProcessor`.
+Just like for
+Input Processors, the value of the annotation is the alias of the Processor.

+Annotations are very convenient and expressive, but using them forces you to have in your code `use` statements that
+import classes belonging to the Use Case Bundle, thus coupling the library with your business logic.
+While this
+coupling does not affect the behavior of your business logic itself, it blurs the border between the two layers -
+business logic layer and application layer - that should be kept separated.
+However, there are other ways to configure
+the delivery mechanism for your Use Cases, while keeping their implementations separated from the Bundle.
+See chapter
+[Use Case Contexts](03-use-case-contexts.md) for more information on this topic.

 Right now the Use Case does not return anything.
 Let's make it return a simple Response in order to see that everything works fine.
 We should also test the alternative course of action for the Use Case.
 For that, let's make the Use Case more interactive.
-It should throw an exception whenever the string ```missing_category``` is passed as the category ID.
+It should throw an exception whenever the string `missing_category` is passed as the category ID.

 ```
 <?php